The Knickerbocker Hotel: Construction

 In February 1904, just as the facade and steel skeleton was completed, construction was halted after the IRCC defaulted on its payments.
 Contractually, the IRCC was given a year to repay its outstanding obligations should it choose to resume construction.
 In the meantime, Astor commissioned new plans for the interior design.
 During this time, the only revenue from the Hotel Knickerbocker was coming from the billboards around it.
 At the time, the public did not know why work had stopped.
+The neighborhood had also changed significantly, and the original plans no longer fit with the surroundings.
 The IRCC never returned to the project and, in May 1905, Astor hired Trowbridge & Livingston to complete the interiors, with work resuming the following month.
 Regan also agreed to lease the hotel for twenty years at $300,000 per year.
 The new plans cost $1 million more than the original proposal and included an additional story.
 Part of the third story was demolished to make way for the double-story ballroom.
 The 42nd Street facade was also modified to include a portico.
+The hotel ultimately cost $3.5 million.

-Operation
+Original hotel operation

 The Knickerbocker opened to private guests on October 23, 1906, and to the general public the following day.
+Astor wanted the Knickerbocker to compete with luxury hotels on Fifth Avenue, although the prices at the Knickerbocker were much cheaper.
 At the time of the hotel's opening, a room for one person averaged about $3.25 per day, while suites cost about $15–20 per day.
 The hotel quickly became part of the city's social scene.
 One week after the hotel's opening, it was receiving an influx of guests from the subway.
 By early 1907, Architectural Record said the hotel "has proved to be a huge popular success".
 Architectural historian Robert A. M. Stern wrote the Hotel Knickerbocker, along with the nearby Astor and Rector hotels, "created something of an architectural ensemble clustered around Times Square".
+Regan also began providing free toiletries to guests without baggage in 1907, and he even allowed guests to borrow formal attire for dinners.

 The Armenonville restaurant, a 600-seat cafe on the ground floor, opened in June 1908.
-The 42nd Street frontage was slightly rebuilt two years later when 42nd Street was widened, and the Armenonville restaurant was renovated.
-Also in 1911, the Knickerbocker expanded into the neighboring Ryan Hotel, adding about one hundred more suites.
+The 42nd Street frontage was slightly rebuilt in 1910 when 42nd Street was widened, and the Armenonville restaurant was renovated.
+In 1911, the Knickerbocker expanded into the neighboring Ryan Hotel, adding about one hundred more suites.
 After John Jacob Astor IV died on the Titanic in 1912, his son Vincent Astor inherited the hotel, which continued to run successfully under James B. Regan.
+The Knickerbocker's heyday coincided with the rise of Times Square as the city's main theater district, with nearly 35,000 seats across 28 theaters by 1910.